 This may happen when candidates would have left a portion of the syllabus and that has been asked consecutively.
 If candidates encounter any such situation in the main examination, all we advise is not to fret, instead go through questions from the last i.e. from question number 25 and start attempting in the reverse order.
-Even if they are able to answer questions in a row then it is recommended attempting answering in the descending order.
+Even if they are able to answer questions in a row, then it is recommended to attempt answering in descending order.
 We bet this strategy will work and make candidates feel confident and also ensure that they have not left any questions unattended.

 This is the one rule that candidates’ should follow even while answering writing practice during main exam preparation.
 The rule is very simple and here’s how it works.

-For more information about the UPSC Exams, aspirants can click in the links given in the table below:
+For more information about the UPSC Exams, aspirants can click on the links given in the table below: